chrisob/openshift-user-workload-monitoring-grafana/README.md

 ## Why?

-Because the user workload monitoring stack is still an early tech-preview, there is no support for user-provided Grafana dashboards.
+Because OpenShift's user workload monitoring stack is still a tech-preview, there is no support for user-provided Grafana dashboards.
 Even though metrics scraping and alerting is provided out-of-the-box, most of the applications/operators I support still need a friendly dashboard to take up screen real-estate :grin:.

 ## How?